 - To ensure proper cooling, do not operate the BladeCenter unit without a blade server, expansion unit, or blade filler installed in each blade-server bay.
 See the documentation for your BladeCenter unit for additional information. - Each microprocessor socket always contains either a microprocessor dust cover and heat sink filler or a microprocessor and heat sink.
-If the blade server has only one microprocessor, it must be installed in microprocessor socket 1. - · Each DIMM socket always contains a memory module or filler. - Each hot-swap SAS bay contains a SAS storage drive or filler. - Make sure that the ventilation holes on the blade server are not blocked. - The blade server battery must be operational.
+If the blade server has only one microprocessor, it must be installed in microprocessor socket 1. - DIMMs or DIMM fillers must occupy DIMM connectors 1, 2, 13, 14, 15, and 16 for proper cooling. - Each hot-swap SAS bay contains a SAS storage drive or filler. - Make sure that the ventilation holes on the blade server are not blocked.

+• The blade server battery must be operational.
 If the battery becomes defective, replace it immediately.
 For instructions, see the Problem Determination and Service Guide.